 Real-World Performance

 On paper, LE Audio looks like a big upgrade, but what matters is how it works in daily use.
-The difference shows up first in small devices such as wireless earbuds.
-With the LC3 codec, sound stays clear even at lower bitrates.
-For most people, that means you can use less battery and still get better quality than SBC.
-Earbuds don’t have to push as hard, so they can play longer without charging.
+Difference shows up first in small devices like wireless earbuds.
+With LC3 codec, sound stays clear even at lower bitrates.
+For most people, that means you use less battery and still get better quality than SBC.
+Earbuds don’t push as hard, so they play longer without charging.

 So in real-world use, LE Audio brings longer playtime, fewer sync issues, and cleaner sound at low bitrates.
-Classic still works fine for legacy gear, but once you try LE Audio on a good set of earbuds, the difference is hard to miss.
+Classic still works fine for legacy gear, but once you try LE Audio on good earbuds, difference is hard to miss.

 LE Audio vs Bluetooth Classic for Gaming

-As more headphones adopt LC3, the experience of gaming wirelessly should feel smoother.
+As more headphones adopt LC3, experience of gaming wirelessly should feel smoother.
 Instead of choosing between comfort and performance, users get both.
-The EarFun Air Pro 4 are a good example, with Bluetooth 5.4, game mode under 50 ms, and upcoming LE Audio support making them ready for this new standard.
-It’s another sign that LE Audio isn’t just a small step forward, but a real upgrade.
+The EarFun Air Pro 4 are good example, with Bluetooth 5.4, game mode under 50 ms, and upcoming LE Audio support making them ready for this new standard.
+It’s another sign LE Audio isn’t just small step forward, but real upgrade.

 Should You Upgrade to LE Audio?

 But if you’re shopping for something new, it makes sense to look for LE Audio support.
-The benefits add up: longer battery life, multi-stream audio for stable earbuds, lower latency for gaming, and Auracast broadcasts when they become common.
+Benefits add up: longer battery life, multi-stream audio for stable earbuds, lower latency for gaming, and Auracast broadcasts when they become common.

 This is also about timing.
-Right now we’re in a transition period.
+Right now we’re in transition period.
 Many devices still ship with Classic because it’s universal, but every year more phones, laptops, and headphones include LE Audio.
-Analysts expect that by 2027, the majority of wireless headphones will rely on LE Audio as the standard.
-Classic won’t vanish overnight, but it will slowly fade into the background the way older standards like infrared or 3.5 mm ports did.
+Analysts expect that by 2027, majority of wireless headphones rely on LE Audio as standard.
+Classic won’t vanish overnight, but it slowly fades into background the way older standards like infrared or 3.5 mm ports did.

-So the choice is simple.
+So choice is simple.
 If you’re happy with your current headphones, keep them.
-If you’re buying new gear, LE Audio is the future-proof option.
+If you’re buying new gear, LE Audio is future-proof option.

 Quick LE Audio vs Bluetooth Classic Breakdown